ishkining/django-react-project/README.md

 ### 7 hour (19.02.2023 - 10:09 AM)

 I have problems w/ Routers but I can move throught that and rn problems w/ rendering context.

+### 8 hour (19.02.2023 - 11:41 AM)

+Fuck this context, Idk but after some processing Ive decided to go along and continue.